Qiskit/RFCs/0000-experiment-dataframe.md

 - tags (List[str]): Same as `AnalysisResultData.tags`.
 An arbitrary strings to help filtering this entry.
 If this entry is verified by human experimentalist, "verified" tag will be automatically added.
 - result_id (str): Same as `AnalysisResultData.result_id`.
 A unique ID of this entry.
 - backend (str): Same as `AnalysisResultData.backend_name`.
 Name of the associated backend.
-- run_time (datetime): A date time at which the experiment data received the job results.
-Experiment base class must implement new feature to track this time.
+- run_time (datetime): A date time at which the latest job started to run on the provider.
+IBM backend reports this as the RUNNING time with the job object.
+- created_time (datetime): A date time at which this analysis result entry is created in the `ExperimentData`.
 - experiment (str): A string representation for the associated experiment for filtering.

 #### Extra columns